timvandam/eznbt/README.md

 ```

 ## Typescript
-This package was made in Typescript and ships with type declarations.
+This package has been made using Typescript and ships with type declarations.